 What's happening now?

 Starting in spring 2023, we have constructed neighbourhood bikeways and other cycling improvements using a rapid implementation (“quick build”) process.
 The Phase 2 cycling network is currently under construction and once completed, will provide connected and safe cycling routes across the Edmonds Town Centre area.
-Burnaby residents and interested parties are invited to share their voice and experiences using the new facilities and to learn more about future improvements.
-Please comment on the map or respond to the survey below by December 1.
+Phase 2 public engagement has concluded.
+Thank you to those who shared their voice and experiences using the new facilities.
+If you have any further comments, please email us at EdmondsCyclingNetwork@burnaby.ca.

 Legend